Join us for an adventure in flavor!

 How to Make Chicken Souvlaki

-• Grill Method: Preheat over medium high heat and grill skewers 8-10 minutes, turning halfway through.
+• Grill Method: Preheat the grill over medium-high heat and grill the skewers for 8-10 minutes, turning them halfway through.

-• Oven Method: Preheat the oven to 450 degrees F. Place the skewers on a baking sheet lined with a wire rack.
-Bake for 15 minutes, then broil for a couple more minutes.
+• Oven Method: To bake them, preheat the oven to 450 degrees F. Place the skewers on a baking sheet lined with a wire rack and bake for 15 minutes, then broil for a couple more minutes to get a nice char.

-• Stovetop Method: Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
-Cook skewers 6-8 minutes per side.
+• Stovetop Method: For this method, heat 2 tablespoons of olive oil in a skillet over medium-high heat, then cook the skewers for 6-8 minutes per side.

-After cooking, transfer to a serving platter and let rest for 3 minutes before serving.
+After cooking, transfer the skewers to a serving platter and let them rest for 3 minutes before serving.
+This helps the juices redistribute, making the chicken even more flavorful.

 Serving Suggestions